jigonder/COVID-19-Sentiment-Analysis/README.md

 https://twitterpated-by-coronavirus.herokuapp.com/

-Functionality and Backend:
+Functionality:
+A linear regression model was utilized to build a sentiment analysis.
+IMBWatson Tone Analyzer was used to disect different tones.
+MongoDB is used to house the results from Twitter's API.
-An overall dashboard displaying visuals built in Tableau.
+An overall dashboard displaying visuals built in Tableau.These visuals are live and interactive.
 Each page in the app has a navbar for navigating the application easily.
-Flask is used to structure between the backend and the frontend website.
-MongoDB is used to house the results from Twitter's API.

 Below is a quick look at the app: